 The purpose of this Management Discussion and Analysis ("MD&A") is to explain management's point of view regarding the past performance and future outlook of Tower Resources Ltd. (the "Company").
-This report also provides information to improve the reader's understanding of the financial statements and related notes as well as important trends and risks affecting the Company's financial performance, and should therefore be read in conjunction with the unaudited condensed interim financial statements ("Interim Financial Statements") of the Company for the three and nine months ended July 31, 2012 and the audited financial statements ("Financial Statements") for the year ended October 31, 2011.
-The following discussion is dated and current as of October 1, 2012.
+This report also provides information to improve the reader's understanding of the financial statements and related notes as well as important trends and risks affecting the Company's financial performance, and should therefore be read in conjunction with the audited financial statements ("Financial Statements") of the Company for the year ended October 31, 2012.
+The following discussion is dated and current as of February 25, 2013.
 This MD&A contains forward-looking information and statements which are based on the conclusions of management.
 The forward-looking information and statements are only made as of the date of this MD&A.

 Financial results are now being reported in accordance with International Financial Reporting Standards ("IFRS").
-As a result, accounting policies, presentation, financial statement captions and terminology used in this discussion and analysis differ from those used in previous financial reporting.
-Further details on the transition to IFRS are included in the Interim Financial Statements for the three and nine months ended July 31, 2012.
+As a result, accounting policies, presentation, financial statement captions and terminology used in this MD&A differ from those used in previous financial reporting.
+Further details on the transition to IFRS are included in Financial Statements for the year ended October 31, 2012.